AnudeepKonaboina/spark-with-hadoop-anywhere/docs/index.md

 <div class="hero">
   <h1>Spark with Hadoop on Docker</h1>
-  <p><strong> A Production ready, version-pinned Spark + Hadoop + Hive stack deployed on Docker,aligned with the OSS Spark versions used by Databricks Runtime (DBR),installable in few minutes with a single command </strong></p>
+  <p><strong> A Production ready, version-pinned Spark + Hadoop + Hive stack deployed on Docker, aligned with the OSS Spark versions used by Databricks Runtime (DBR), installable on any machine in a few minutes using a single command </strong></p>
 </div>

 <div style="text-align: center; margin: 2rem 0;">